 In order to support Outlook 2010, the EV 9.0.1 Outlook Add-in was modified to use the Outlook Object Model for displaying items.
 In order to display an item using the Outlook Object Model, the item has to be in a physical information store (whereas previously EV was able to use an in-memory reference).
 Therefore, when an item is double-clicked, the EV client downloads it and places it in a temporary PST file.
 If the PSTDisableGrow registry setting is in place, then EV can create a PST file but then cannot “grow” it to insert the retrieved message.
 Errors are thrown in the client log, and the net result is the item fails to display, presenting the user with the shortcut instead.

 The fix is twofold.

-First, the PSTDisableGrow setting must be implemented in the following registry location:
+First, the PSTDisableGrow setting must be implemented in one of the following registry locations:

 Second, add the PSTDisableGrowAllowAuthenticodeOverrides setting to the same location: